 Preceptors

-Family Practitioners and Specialists who are interested in teaching medical students and residents are invited to become preceptors.
-Teaching is based on a one-to-one preceptorship model to allow students to progress at their own pace.
-This facilitates maximum exposure to practice in all of its facets, including procedures.
+Family Practitioners and Specialists who are interested in teaching medical learners and residents are invited to become preceptors.
 Preceptors are provided with all the necessary information to understand the program goals set by the University.
 Annual faculty development programs are available.
-Preceptors receive a stipend of $1000.00 per month per student.
-ERMEP places medical students in their clerkship years (3rd and 4th) from all Ontario Universities.
-These placements may vary from 4 to 12 weeks.
+Preceptors receive a stipend of $1000.00 per month per learner.
+ERMEP places medical learners in their clerkship years (3rd and 4th) and residents from all Ontario Universities.
+These placements may vary from 4 to 8 weeks.

 Goals for the preceptor

-- To allow students to build their knowledge through direct patient contact in a supervised and safe environment.
+To allow learners to build their knowledge through direct patient contact in a supervised and safe environment.

 Preceptors Testimonials

-"Over the past 2 years, ERMEP has placed several medical students with me for a rural family medicine rotation.
-The students have been wonderful and I am always impressed at just how solid our next generation of doctors is going to be.
-Working with med students challenges me in terms of discussing cases, demonstrating skills and generally keeping myself up to date!
-It is a great feeling to see students succeed in skills and progress in confidence over the course of the month.
+"Over the past 2 years, ERMEP has placed several medical learners with me for a rural family medicine rotation.
+The learners have been wonderful and I am always impressed at just how solid our next generation of doctors is going to be.
+Working with med learners challenges me in terms of discussing cases, demonstrating skills and generally keeping myself up to date!
+It is a great feeling to see learners succeed in skills and progress in confidence over the course of the month.
 I would highly recommend becoming a preceptor.” - Dr. Buckley, Carleton Place

 “A breath of fresh air and enthusiasm.
 Helps to reinforce interest in each and every patient encounter; everything is new to them.” - Dr. Judith Plante, Pembroke